myluco/SimpleTodo/README.md

 * [x] Splash screen in the beginning.
 * [x] Support for notes.
 * [x] Cancel button added to edit item
+* [x] Depict overdue items within their priority with a more saturated color.

 ## Video Walkthrough